By Nicholas Brown – Follow me on Twitter.

 What percentage your air conditioner’s power usage of your overall household energy usage is determined by what kind of appliances you have.
 For example: If you have minimal lighting (one bulb per room with no recessed lighting), then lighting should account for a lower percentage of your energy usage.

 However, if you have several high-wattage incandescent light bulbs per room, that could quickly add up to a massive electric bill.
-The cost of ownership is determined by how much power the air conditioner uses over time, so this is the cumulative power consumption.
+You can determine an air conditioner’s cost of ownership by adding how much power the air conditioner uses over time to all other expenses associated with it.

 You can reduce energy usage by only turning on the AC in the room that you’re going to spend most of your time in for the day (that could be your home office or bedroom, for example).
 You’ll survive in the other rooms if you don’t stay in them for long!